TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 Example 3: Program M1 M2 and M4 as in example 7 and example 8 - open Run window, notepad+C/R and open TaskMan
            Set up MM 01 02 - Press Link [Lnk], then press [M1] it opens run window and notepad.
 Then add a 3rd link Set up MM 01 04, press [Lnk] - then press [M1] it opens notepad via run window and TaskMan Example 4: Program M1 and M4 (GUI+r and Ctr+Shf+Esc) i.e. MM 01 04.
-Then goto the numbers page and add 5 i.e. press [345[3x[ADD] then goto the Macro Tools page where MM 01 04 is still visible and press [Lnk].
+Then go to the numbers page and add 5 i.e. press [345[3x[ADD] then goto the Macro Tools page where MM 01 04 is still visible and press [Lnk].
 Key [M5] will then Open the Run window, and then also open the TaskMan.